xicri/genshin-dictionary/README.md

 ## Development

-Genshin Dictionary is a website based on Nuxt 3.
+Genshin Dictionary is a website based on Next.js.
 You may need experience in (or need to learn) following technology stack to contribute this project:

-- JavaScript (ES2015+)
+- TypeScript
-- Nuxt 3
+- Next.js
-- Vue 3 (Composition API)
+- React
 - Scss (Understanding for BEM is required)

 ### Requirements

 - Node.js: The latest LTS version recommended
-  - or you can install it via [mise](https://mise.jdx.dev/installing-mise.html)
+- npm: The latest version recommended
 - (Windows only) PowerShell 7+
   - Some npm scripts needs `&&` support